stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - `trig.setHigh(trigPort, [channel = 1])`: Sets the trigger output port `trigPort` (only *1* is supported in this version) to 10V on polyphonic `channel` (1..16).
 - `trig.setLow(trigPort, [channel = 1])`: Sets the trigger output port `trigPort` (only *1* is supported in this version) to 0V on polyphonic `channel` (1..16).
 - `trig.setTrigger(trigPort, [channel = 1])`: Sends a trigger on trigger output port `trigPort` (only *1* is supported in this version) on polyphonic `channel` (1..16).
-- `trig.sendTipsy(data, [mimeType])`: Encodes binary `data` using the [Tipsy protocol](https://github.com/baconpaul/tipsy-encoder) and outputs it as a stream of CV voltages on the trigger output — one voltage per sample until the message is complete.
+- `trig.sendTipsy(data, [mimeType = "text/plain"])`: Encodes binary `data` using the [Tipsy protocol](https://github.com/baconpaul/tipsy-encoder) and outputs it as a stream of CV voltages on the trigger output — one voltage per sample until the message is complete.
 The optional `mimeType` parameter specifies the content type and defaults to `"text/plain"` (e.g., `"text/plain"`, `"application/json"`).
 This allows scripts to transmit arbitrary binary data through the CV interface, compatible with modules that understand the Tipsy protocol (such as Transit).
 The payload is limited to 256 bytes.
-- `trig.enableTipsyIn([enabled])`: Routes the **trigger input** into the Tipsy decoder, delivering every complete message to [`rack.onTipsyMessage(data, mimeType)`](#callbacks-on-the-rack-object).
+- `trig.enableTipsyIn([enabled = true])`: Routes the **trigger input** into the Tipsy decoder, delivering every complete message to [`rack.onTipsyMessage(data, mimeType)`](#callbacks-on-the-rack-object).
 The optional boolean `enabled` defaults to `true`; pass `false` to release the trigger input.
 Tipsy input is only supported on the first trigger input, so — like `trig.sendTipsy()` — there is no port argument.
 While the trigger input is claimed, channel 1 stops behaving as a trigger — `rack.onTrigger` doesn't fire and `trig.getTicks()` doesn't advance there, and `trig.isHigh()`/`trig.isLow()` on channel 1 read `0` (other channels are unaffected), since the encoded voltages are protocol data rather than a gate.
 Payloads are limited to 256 bytes.

 The trigger output can also carry [Tipsy](https://github.com/baconpaul/tipsy-encoder) protocol data sent with [`trig.sendTipsy()`](#trig).
 While such a message is being transmitted, the script's trigger functions temporarily take a back seat — each encoded sample of the Tipsy stream takes over the trigger output until the message is complete.